Market expert Ashwani Gujral has a 'buy' call on these stocks

 Gujral's stock recommendations for the day are:

-- Apollo Hospitals Enterprises is a 'buy' with a stop loss of Rs 1,160 and a target price of Rs 1,250.
+Cipla is a 'buy' with a stop loss of Rs 570 and a target price of Rs 610.

-- Sun Pharmaceutical Industries is a 'buy' with a stop loss of Rs 360 and a target price of Rs 410.
+Titan is a 'buy' with a stop loss of Rs 980 and a target price of Rs 1,060.

-- IndusInd Bank is a 'sell' with a stop loss of Rs 325 and a target price of Rs 300.
+Hindustan Unilever is a 'sell' with a stop loss of Rs 2,390 and a target price of Rs 2,320.

-- ICICI Bank is a 'sell' with a stop loss of Rs 300 and a target price of Rs 278.
+Tech Mahindra is a 'sell' with a stop loss of Rs 555 and a target price of Rs 520.